 That is why I command you: set aside three cities.

-And when your God יהוה enlarges your territory, as was sworn to your fathers, and gives you all the land that was promised to be given to your fathers—
+And when the ETERNAL your God enlarges your territory, as was sworn to your fathers, and gives you all the land that was promised to be given to your fathers—

-if you faithfully observe all this Instruction that I enjoin upon you this day, to love your God יהוה and to walk in God’s ways at all times—then you shall add three more towns to those three.
+if you faithfully observe all this Instruction that I enjoin upon you this day, to love the ETERNAL your God and to walk in God’s ways at all times—then you shall add three more towns to those three.

-Thus blood of the innocent will not be shed, bringing bloodguilt upon you in the land that your God יהוה is allotting to you.
+Thus blood of the innocent will not be shed, bringing bloodguilt upon you in the land that the ETERNAL your God is allotting to you.

-If, however, a man who is the enemy of another lies in wait and sets upon [the victim] and strikes a fatal blow and then flees to one of these towns,
+If, however, [for instance,] a man who is the enemy of another lies in wait for him and sets upon him and strikes a fatal blow and then flees to one of these towns,

 the elders of his town shall have him brought back from there and shall hand him over to the blood-avenger to be put to death;

 you must show him no pity.
-Thus you will purge Israel of the blood of the innocent,*purge Israel of the blood of the innocent Cf. Num.
-35.33–34. and it will go well with you.
+Thus you will purge Israel of the blood of the innocent, and it will go well with you.

-You shall not move your neighbor’s landmarks, set up by previous generations, in the property that will be allotted to you in the land that your God יהוה is giving you to possess.
+You shall not move your neighbor’s landmarks, set up by previous generations, in the property that will be allotted to you in the land that the ETERNAL your God is giving you to possess.

-A single witness may not validate against an [accused] party any guilt or blame for any offense that may be committed; a case can be valid only on the testimony of two witnesses or more.*more See note at 17.6.
+A single witness may not validate against another party any guilt or blame for any offense that may be committed; a case can be valid only on the testimony of two witnesses or more.

 If someone appears against another party to testify maliciously and gives incriminating yet false testimony,

-the two parties to the dispute shall appear before יהוה, before the priests or magistrates in authority at the time,
+the two parties to the dispute shall appear before GOD, before the priests or magistrates in authority at the time,

 and the magistrates shall make a thorough investigation.
 If the one who testified is a false witness, having testified falsely against a fellow Israelite,